 If you faint once and are in good health otherwise, you probably don’t need to talk to a healthcare provider.
 But seek medical attention if you:

 Fainting usually isn’t a sign of a serious health issue, but it can be.
-Talk to a healthcare provider if you pass out and have any of the following symptoms:
+Talk to a healthcare provider if you faint and have any of the following symptoms:

 A note from Cleveland Clinic

-Fainting, or passing out, is usually caused by a drop in blood pressure, which reduces blood flow and oxygen to the brain.
+Fainting, or passing out, usually happens because of a drop in blood pressure, which reduces blood flow and oxygen to your brain.
 Most fainting spells are nothing to worry about.
 But talk to a healthcare provider if you lose consciousness repeatedly or have any other symptoms.
 Finding the cause can help you take action to prevent future fainting spells.